Cranberry Cupcakes with White Chocolate Frosting

 - Frost the cooled cupcakes as desired.

-Cupcake base adapted from my favorite vanilla bean cupcakes, which were originally from Baking: From My Home to Yours.
-Frosting slightly adapted from How Sweet Eats.
+Cupcake base adapted from Baking: From My Home To Yours by Dorie Greenspan.
+Frosting adapted from How Sweet Eats.